-There is 1 priority identified under the theme described above, a priority shared with Walsall Clinical Commissioning Group and the Public Health Programme Board.
-These links are acknowledged through references to strategic documents and/or strategic Board priorities within the LA or partner organisations - shown in the penultimate column of appendix 1.
-This is so that the Health and Wellbeing Board (HWB) can assure itself that all relevant partners are taking the priorities within the Health and Wellbeing Strategy (HWS) into account when considering their commissioning priorities.
+There are two priorities identified under the theme described above.
+These priorities are shared with Walsall Clinical Commissioning Group, Walsall Council and its partners.
+These links are acknowledged through reference to strategic documents and/or strategic Board priorities within Walsall Council and partner organisations - shown in the penultimate column of Appendix 1.

-In order for the HWB to assure itself of current progress, a performance dashboard has been developed using the agreed performance measures for this priority and the dashboard has been populated using the information currently being used to assess progress by the named Boards and relevant commissioners and operational managers - see appendix 1.
+In order for the Health & Wellbeing Board to assure itself of current progress, a performance dashboard has been developed using the agreed performance measures for these priorities and the dashboard has been populated using the information currently being used to assess progress by the named Boards and relevant commissioners and operational managers.